stanfordaide/clinical-history-eval/Readme.md

 ### 1.1 Demo

-A live demo of this application is available on Hugging Face Spaces at: [https://huggingface.co/spaces/stanfordaide/clinic-hist-eval-demo-hf](https://huggingface.co/spaces/stanfordaide/clinic-hist-eval-demo-hf)
+An interactive demo of this application is available on Hugging Face Spaces at: [https://huggingface.co/spaces/stanfordaide/clinic-hist-eval-demo-hf](https://huggingface.co/spaces/stanfordaide/clinic-hist-eval-demo-hf)

 ## 2. Setup